 This iconic Icelandic waterfall has probably brought about more conflicting views within the Icelandic population than any other landmark.
 A great many, such as local farmer´s daughter Sígríður Tómasdóttir, fought avidly for the preservation of this great landmark, but a few business-minded entrepreneurs, including the poet and lawyer Einar Benediktsson, were determined to exploit the rich hydroelectric potential of the powerful Hvítá River.
-After much heated debate, the preservationists won and, fortunately for Iceland’s many visitors, we can still enjoy Gullfoss Waterfall in all of its glory today.
+After the much-heated debate, the preservationists won and, fortunately for Iceland’s many visitors, we can still enjoy Gullfoss Waterfall in all of its glory today.
 The waterfall has been part of a designated preservation area since the 1970s and a monument commemorating the efforts and persistence of Sigríður Tómasdóttir now stands at the top of Gullfoss Falls.

 Things to see and do at Gullfoss Waterfall

 First and foremost, visitors to the area should figure out the best way to see the waterfall itself.
 A number of pathways will take you to various different vantage points.
 Remember though, both for your own safety and to protect the fragile ecology of the region, be sure to stay on the designated paths.
 You can enjoy the falls from the very top or walk the lower path for an even closer view.
 The upper viewing point offers some absolutely great photo opportunities, but then again, so do most places along the pathways!

 For those looking to add a bit of extra adventure to their trip to this iconic Icelandic landmark, Gullfoss Waterfall car park is the pickup point for an exciting snowmobile tour on Langjökull Glacier and snowmobiling and ice cave tour combination in winter.
 River rafting tours are carried out from the Drumbó Rafting Base higher up on the Hvítá River.
 This is an exciting option for those who want to see all of the wider Gullfoss area and enjoy some water action on the White River.

 Food and Refreshments near Gullfoss Waterfall